-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

-The first Red Dead Redemption was released in 2010, quickly gaining a strong following.
-Although its sequel took the franchise to another level.
+The first Red Dead Redemption was released in 2010 and quickly gained a strong following, although it’s the sequel that took the franchise to another level.
 Red Dead Redemption 2 is, simply put, a pure masterpiece of a game.
-Rockstar has received criticism for constantly re-releasing GTA V and for not making new games in recent years.
-But when the studio does release a new game it goes all in.
+Rockstar has received criticism for constantly re-releasing GTA V and for not making new games in recent years., but when the studio does release a new game it goes all in.
 Red Dead Redemption 2 is one of the most detailed, well-thought-out open worlds in existence.
-The whole game is as close to a perfect game as it’s probably possible to realistically get.
 It’s not just one of the best open-world games on PS4, it’s one of the best games of all time.
 Check out both games on Xbox and PlayStation consoles, as well as PC.